youdie323323/enigma/README.md

 This tool allows you to run JavaScript code on a custom-built JavaScript interpreter, effectively making reverse engineering harder.
 In a nutshell, i called this as **javascript version of webassembly**.

-## 🎯 Features

-🔒 **Obfuscation that truly hides your code**
-- Eliminates variable names
-- Hides structural differences in loops
-- Obscures labels
-- And much more...

-🛡️ **Virtually irreversible**
-- The compiled output is extremely difficult to restore to its original form.

 ## 📌 How It Works

 Enigma VM obfuscates your javascript code by compiling it into a custom bytecode format that runs on an embedded javascript virtual machine.